BG3-Community-Library-Team/bg3-community/Tutorials/General/hotloading-how-to-quickly-test-mods-in-game.md

 Hotloading is a way to greatly speed up your modding workflow by reducing the number of times you have to open and close the game.
 It can be very tedious to restart the entire game to test every time you make a change to your mod.
 With hotloading, you can leave the game open and still see your changes reflected live in game.

 ## What can I use it for?
-You can use hotloading for meshes/animations/skeletons (so basically any .GR2 files), textures, lsf files*.
+You can use hotloading for meshes/animations/skeletons (basically any .GR2 file), textures, SE scripts, and lsf files*.

 > *For lsf files, you **do** need to restart the game for changes to take effect, so it's not exactly hotloading - it's overriding, but still, it's a good thing to know.
 {.is-info}

 For example, if you are creating a custom head by editing one of the vanilla ones, you can hotload your custom head .GR2 into the game, open Character Creator, and then swap to your custom head each time you export a new version from Blender to see what your changes look like in game.
 Very handy!
 All you have to do is make sure you swap away from your hotloaded asset and back to load any new changes.
 For armor, you may have to un-equip and re-equip it to see the changes.

-In addition you can also hotload scripts created with Script Extender and load stats like Spells or Boosts by using a simple Script Extender script.
+You can also hotload scripts created with Script Extender and load stats like Spells or Boosts by using a simple Script Extender script.

 ## How do I Hotload?
 To hotload, you need to create a mirror of your mod’s files inside Baldur’s Gate 3’s Data files.